sasansoroushdev/champion_league/readme.md

 ## Database Seeder

-power indexes of teams has been taken from https://projects.fivethirtyeight.com/global-club-soccer-rankings/
+Power indexes has been taken from https://projects.fivethirtyeight.com/global-club-soccer-rankings/

-To seed the database with users and teams with data from the "\_data" folder, run
+To seed the database from the "\_data" folder, run

 ```
 # Destroy all data